unixorn/awesome-zsh-plugins/README.md

 - [garrett](https://github.com/chauncey-garrett/zsh-prompt-garrett) - Prezto prompt with the information you need the moment you need it.
 - [gawaine](https://github.com/nicolaracco/gawaine.zsh-theme) - Nicola Racco's theme.
 Requires `rvm` & `git` plugins.
 - [gbt](https://github.com/jtyr/gbt) - Go Bullet Train is a very customizable prompt builder inspired by Bullet Train and [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) that runs much faster.
 Includes many different status cars.
 Includes a [prompt-forwarding](https://github.com/jtyr/gbt#prompt-forwarding) feature than enables the user to forward their user-defined prompt to a remote machine and have the same-looking prompt across all machines via SSH but also in Docker, Kubectl, Vagrant, MySQL or in Screen without the need to install anything remotely.
+- [gcloud-prompt](https://github.com/ocadaruma/zsh-gcloud-prompt) - Shows the current gcloud configuration in the prompt.
 - [gentoo](https://github.com/ikelos/gentoo-zsh-theme) - Breaks out the oh-my-zsh `gentoo` theme into a separate repository for non-omz users.
 - [geometry](https://github.com/geometry-zsh/geometry) - A minimal ZSH theme where any function can be added to the left prompt or (async) right prompt on the fly.
 - [geometryHostInfo](https://github.com/Fuzen-py/GeometryHostInfo) - Adds host info to the [geometry](https://github.com/geometry-zsh/geometry) theme.